We are keen to extend mini-pupillage opportunities to the widest range of applicants who may be considering a career at the bar.

 Mini-pupils are expected to enter into a confidentiality agreement.

-You may be doing a degree in law, completing or waiting to start a GDL or BVC, but it is not necessary that you are doing any of those things.
+You may be undertaking a degree in law, completing or waiting to start a GDL or BVC, but this is not a requirement.

-Applicants must be available to take up mini-pupillage in person, based in London in 2025.
-The aim is to offer 5 consecutive days between June and August 2025.
+Applicants must be available to take up mini-pupillage in person, based in London in 2026.
+The aim is to offer five consecutive days in the second half of 2026.

 1. Set out your answer to the proposition providing a compelling argument underpinned by evidence.

-5. The time limit is flexible but do spend at least 3 minutes and do not exceed 5 minutes.
+3. The time limit is flexible but aim to spend at least three minutes and do not exceed five minutes.

-Applications must be submitted by 1.4.25 by email to Kelly@36group.co.uk
+Video submissions must be submitted by 1 April 2026 by email to Callum@36group.co.uk